Cream Cheese Pound Cake Recipe

 This cream cheese vanilla pound cake will have you falling in love with pound cake all over again.
-The addition of cream cheese makes this cream cheese vanilla bundt cake batter rich while keeping it moist with a soft crumb.
+The addition of cream cheese makes this cake rich while keeping it moist with a tender crumb.
 A surprisingly simple and easy recipe that takes just 10 minutes to prepare and 40 minutes to bake.
-Delicious on its own and needs nothing to accompany it.

 Ingredients and substitutes